Velko/8-bit-CPU/README.md

 -----------------------

 I was not in the mood for _any_ DIP switch toggling for program entry, so I added an EEPROM instead.
-Still I did not want to go full Harward achitecture with seperate program and data memories, so there's bootloader mode instead.
+Still I did not want to go full Harvard architecture with separate program and data memories, so there's bootloader mode instead.

 RAM's Chip Enable is connected together with Write Enable, while ROM's Chip Enable is connected with